 Our most important resource is our employees.
 All employment must be in compliance with all applicable laws and regulations, including those concerning hours, compensation, equal opportunity, human rights and working conditions.

 Our vision at Johnson & Johnson, is for every person to use their unique experiences and backgrounds, together—to spark solutions that create a better, healthier world.
 Our mission is to make diversity & inclusion our way of doing business.
 We will advance our culture of belonging where open hearts and minds combine to unleash the potential of the brilliant mix of people in every corner of Johnson & Johnson.

 The Johnson & Johnson Family of Companies has exceptionally productive and creative workforces.
 Our employees are our most valuable asset and have helped establish the Johnson & Johnson Family of Companies as a leader in the healthcare field.

-Our Company has worked hard to build a reputation for responsible behavior and fairness – a reputation that builds trust with our customers, employees, community leaders and shareholders.
+Our Company has worked hard to build a reputation for responsible behavior and fairness—a reputation that fosters trust with our customers, employees, community leaders and shareholders.
 We can continue to build trust only if we are steadfast in our focus on improving all aspects of Our Credo responsibilities, including the quality of our work environment.
-This philosophy is embodied in Our Credo and in our policy on providing a harassment-free workplace.
+This philosophy is embodied in Our Credo and in our Policy on providing a workplace free of harassment and bullying.